Matkin93/blockdj-app-api/README.md

 # blockdj-app-api
 App api repo for our location based playlist

+---

+Run `npm install` to install all the dependancies for this api

-To use the database create a spotifyConfig.js file and a databaseConfig.js inside a config directory.
+Create a spotifyConfig.js file and a databaseConfig.js inside a config directory.

-###spotifyConfig.js
+### spotifyConfig.js
 ```javascript
 const spotifyCredentials = {
   client_id: '******** CLIENT ID ********',